ismaiill/BPE_tokenizer/README.md

     ['wo', 'w', '_', 'the', '_', 'wo', 'r', 'l', 'd_', 'i', 's_', 'a', 'm', 'a', 'z', 'i', 'n', 'g', '_']

 As you can see, since `"the"`, `"wo"` and ` "d_"` appear quite frequently in our corpus, the BPE algorithm included those in the vocabulary as tokens, which is more efficient than trying to assign a code to each character.

+You can download a full implementation of the BPE algorithm in [this repository.](https://github.com/ismaiill/BPE_tokenizer)